abearab/abearab/README.md

 </a>

 ___
-Here are some of the projects I contributed:
+Here are some of the projects I contributed at [Harvard Medical School - Department of Biomedical Informatics](https://github.com/hms-dbmi) and [Zitnik Lab](https://github.com/mims-harvard):

 ### Therapeutics Data Commons
 > Artificial intelligence foundation for therapeutic science